Time Well Spent

 • value and embed diversity at all levels of your organisation and invest in ways to improve it

-• have processes that are easy to understand and that welcome all volunteers
+• ensure your processes are easy to understand and consider the varied needs and experiences of all volunteers

 • reach out to those under-represented among your volunteers and help them get involved